Level/abstract-leveldown/README.md

 The following applies to any method above that takes a `key` argument or option: all implementations *must* support a `key` of type String and *should* support a `key` of type Buffer.
 A `key` may not be `null`, `undefined`, a zero-length Buffer, zero-length string or zero-length array.

 The following applies to any method above that takes a `value` argument or option: all implementations *must* support a `value` of type String or Buffer.
-Values of type `null` and `undefined` are currently accepted but likely to be dropped in a next version.
+A `value` may not be `null` or `undefined` due to preexisting significance in streams and iterators.

 Support of other key and value types depends on the implementation as well as its underlying storage.
 See also [`db._serializeKey`](#private-serialize-key) and [`db._serializeValue`](#private-serialize-value).